🆕 Ecopreneur Beginner Selfpaced Course. From wild idea to first paying supporters. In your pace. Start building today.

 If you’re interested in the same species, same landscapes… or same cute otter posts on Instagram, collaboration tends to happen more naturally. 🦦

-And you’re lucky, in the Wildya Ecopreneur Community, we love otters!
+And you’re lucky, at Wildya, we love otters!

 Meet potential co-founders through offline and online events